"The view snapshot in this email could not be properly rendered."

 Can't set subscription frequency to "When Data Refreshes"

-You can set subscriptions to run when an extract refreshes if the workbook uses one published connection to an extract.
-When creating or modifying a subscription, you may not see a Frequency option if the workbook uses:
+You can set subscriptions to run when an extract refreshes if the workbook uses a connection to a published extract.
+When creating or modifying a subscription, you might not see a Frequency option if the workbook uses:

 - More than one extract refresh